 5. Find and lean on support

 Venting to loved ones can help.
 Find someone who will let you discuss what happened without guilt and try to assess how to get over this hurdle—having someone who cares about you can get you back to where you need to be.
-This can be a partner, a friend, a family member, a therapist, or your Found Coach.
+This can be a partner, a friend, a family member, or a therapist.
 Your support system will offer compassion when you’re not feeling your best.
 Remember to be kind to yourself and focus on all the positive changes you’ve made thus far.
 You’re in control of your journey and have the opportunity to get yourself back on track.